-Niantic CEO John Hanke was recently asked about the possibility of bringing fan-favorites like Mewtwo, Mew and the three legendary birds in an interview with Wired’s German division.
+March 7: Niantic CEO John Hanke was recently asked about the possibility of bringing fan-favorites like Mewtwo, Mew and the three legendary birds in an interview with Wired’s German division.
 “I can say with certainty that we will see more of that this year,” Hanke said.
-You heard that right – Pokémon Go will likely get Mewtwo, Mew, Articuno, Zapdos and Moltres by the end of 2017!
+You heard that right – Pokémon Go could get Mewtwo, Mew, Articuno, Zapdos and Moltres by the end of 2017!

 Three major updates are headed our way